Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 This is a complex question to answer because spice is subjective.
 Plus, I write books with a range of spice levels, from steamy fade-to-black (lots of heated kissing, touching, and angst but fades out during the actual intercourse) to on-page detailed sex.
 Here is a breakdown by series (I’ve included spice levels for Prophecy of the Forgotten Fae too, even though it is not set in Faerwyvae):

-- The Fair Isle Trilogy: steamy fae to black; heated kissing, touching, and tension; sexy lead-up but “fades out” before intercourse.
+- THE FAIR ISLE TRILOGY: mildly steamy fade to black; heated kissing, touching, and tension; sexy lead-up but “fades out” before intercourse.
 Content for older teens and adults.

-- Entangled with Fae: moderately steamy open-door sex scenes; very little graphic detail; very few explicit anatomical terms.
+- ENTANGLED WITH FAE: mildly steamy open-door sex scenes; very little graphic detail; very few explicit anatomical terms.
 Content for older teens and adults.

-- Fae Flings and Corset Strings: medium spicy open-door sex scenes; multiple scenes per book; lingering details and explicit anatomical terms; however, not super graphic or taboo.
+- FAE FLINGS AND CORSET STRINGS: medium hot spice open-door sex scenes; multiple scenes per book; lingering details and explicit anatomical terms.
 Content for adults.

-- Prophecy of the Forgotten fae: increases in steam levels with every books; A Throne of Shadows: passionate kisses; A Cage of Crystal: more passionate kisses, steamy fade-to-black (secondary couple); A Fate of Flame: two moderately steamy open-door sex scenes; very little graphic detail; very few explicit anatomical terms.
+- PROPHECY OF THE FORGOTTEN FAE: increases in steam levels with every book; A Throne of Shadows: passionate kisses; A Cage of Crystal: more passionate kisses, steamy fade-to-black (secondary couple); A Fate of Flame: two mildly steamy open-door sex scenes; very little graphic detail; very few explicit anatomical terms.
 Content for older teens and adults.

 HOW OLD ARE YOUR MAIN CHARACTERS COMPARED TO THEIR LOVE INTERESTS?
-(Do you write about minors hooking up with creepy old immortal dudes?)
+(Do you write about minors hooking up with older immortals?)

 I do not write books about minors getting together with adults.
 All my main characters in my fae books are at least 18 and have already become sexually active outside the relationship featured in their respective books.
 Even in my upper YA/new adult books, I make an effort to feature sexually awakened characters where the featured relationship provides a new level of intimacy and sexual maturity.